IML-DKFZ/fd-shifts/README.md

 1. **Install an appropriate version of [PyTorch](https://pytorch.org/).** Check that CUDA is available and that the CUDA toolkit version is compatible with your hardware.
-The currently necessary version of [pytorch is v.1.11.0](https://pytorch.org/get-started/previous-versions/#v1110).
+The currently minimum necessary version of [pytorch is v.1.11.0](https://pytorch.org/get-started/previous-versions/#v1110).
    Testing and Development was done with the pytorch version using CUDA 11.3.

 2. **Install FD-Shifts.** This will pull in all dependencies including some version of PyTorch, it is strongly recommended that you install a compatible version of PyTorch beforehand.
-This will also make the `fd_shifts` cli available to you.
+This will also make the `fd-shifts` cli available to you.
    ```bash
    pip install git+https://github.com/iml-dkfz/fd-shifts.git